发烧论坛

 in the dispersion patterns of your loudspeakers.

-o ensure that any reflected sound you may hear is from your own
+NOTEo ensure that any reflected sound you may hear is from your own

 listening room, and not the studio this track was recorded in, the normal